raspberrypilearning/s1-starter-cc/en/step_1.md

 Click on the green flag to begin the animation on Skills in Computing.

-You can watch this as a group or on your own.
+You can watch the animation as a group or on your own.

 Either read the text or, if you’ve got access to sound, you can also listen to a narration of the text.